watson-developer-cloud/api-guidelines/swagger-coding-style.md

 Swagger (v2.0) has no provision for giving a name to the elements of an array property.
 This is a problem for the SDK generator if it wants to create a method to add or access a single element of the array.

 Specify the `"x-item-name"` annotation on the array property with the desired item name.

 ### Java builders

 Models that should have an associated builder object in Java should be annotated with `"x-java-builder": true`.

+### File content types

+Swagger (v2.0) has no provision for specifying the allowable content-types for files passed in multi-part form bodies.
+This information is needed by the generator to determine whether the SDK should support a fixed or user-supplied content_type for the file.

+Use the `"x-file-content-types"` annotation on a file parameter to specify an array of allowable content-types for the file.
+The first value in this array will be used as the default content-type.

+### Filenames

+Some operations that accept a file parameter require a filename to be supplied along with the file contents.
+Typically this is because the service wants to store the filename as metadata associated with the file contents.

+To specify that the service requires a filename to be provided along with the file contents, add the `x-include-filename` annotation to the file parameter with the value `true`.

+### VCAP_SERVICES

+Applications that run in Bluemix can obtain credentials for thier associated services from the `VCAP_SERVICES` environment variable.

+Specify the `x-vcap-services-name` annotation in the info section of the swagger file with the name of the service as it appears in the `VCAP_SERVICES` environment variable to enable the SDK to obtain these credentials.

+### Version dates

+Services that accept version-date parameters may want to define constants in the SDK that developers can use to request a particular service version.

+Specify the `x-version-dates` annotation in the info section of the swagger file with an array of version date values that should be included as constants in the generated SDK.